 Note: Using pickling salt, a fine-grained salt that has no additives, will keep the sauerkraut liquid from clouding, which in itself is not harmful, but creates an unappetizing appearance.

 More About Sauerkraut

-It is believed Genghis Khan first brought it to Eastern Europe about 1000 years ago where salt was used in place of wine to start the fermentation process.
+It is believed Genghis Khan first brought it to Eastern Europe about 1,000 years ago, and salt was used in place of wine to start the fermentation process.
 After this new taste sensation caught on, it found its way to Germany, France, and beyond.